adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 9. Python – Store Function as dictionary value
 10. Flippling bits.
 11. Odd or Even Number of factors of a number.
 12. Number of perfect squares till n
+13. K consecutive bit flips.

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]